1964 World Series

 [edit] Game Seven

-In the deciding Game Seven, the Cards jumped out to a 6-0 lead, and despite two homers by the Yankees in the ninth inning, hurler Gibson held on to give the Cardinals a 7-5 win, as the team captured their first world championship since 1946.
+In the deciding Game Seven, the Cards jumped out to a 6-0 lead, and despite two homers by the Yankees in the 9th inning, hurler Gibson held on to give the Cardinals a 7-5 win, as the team captured their first world championship since 1946.

 [edit] Footnotes

 In the days following the World Series, clubhouse drama continued for both teams.
-Keane resigned as manager of the Cardinals, and Berra was fired by the Yankees (who cited a lack of clubhouse communication as the reason).
+Johnny Keane resigned as manager of the Cardinals, and Yogi Berra was fired by the Yankees (who cited a lack of clubhouse communication as the reason).
 Later in the winter, the Yankees hired Keane, the man who had beaten them, to become the club's next skipper.

 [edit] Further Reading